 The US 67 Corridor Master Plan will identify current and future needs along US 67, and provide a set of recommended projects for short-, medium-, and long-term implementation.

-TxDOT will work with local communities and public officials to get ideas on how the public involvement effort will proceed and to understand corridor needs based on input from the communities.
+TxDOT works with local communities and public officials to get ideas on how the public involvement effort will proceed and to understand corridor needs based on input from the communities.

-The study will follow a process defined in close consultation with corridor communities and focus group members.
+The study follows a process defined in close consultation with corridor communities and focus group members.

-Given the diverse nature of the corridor, effective communication and engagement will be conducted throughout the study effort.
+Given the diverse nature of the corridor, effective communication and engagement is being conducted throughout the study effort.

-The first round of public meetings were conducted in May 2018 and the second round of public meetings were conducted during the first and second weeks of November 2018.
+The first round of public meetings were conducted in May 2018.
+The second round of public meetings were conducted during the first and second weeks of November 2018.
+The third round of public meetings are scheduled for June 24, June 25, June 26 and June 27, 2019.

 TxDOT El Paso District